diogro/expressionVariance-manuscript/main.md

 Among the most variable genes, we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (SI fig. 2 A).
 Furthermore, we see a 7.7-fold enrichment for genes that encode secreted proteins in the most variable genes, relative to all other genes (hypergeometric test, p < 10^-3^).
-Given that the GO enrichment suggests high-variance genes are involved in responding to stimulus, we compare them to a recently generated catalog of environmentally responsive genes.
-This catalog was generated using 11 environmental exposures in 544 immortalized Lymphoblastoid Cell Lines (LCL) from the 1000 Genomes Project [@Lea2021-hf].
-We find a strong enrichment of high-variance genes among environmentally responsive genes across 7 out of the 10 environmental exposures we used (hypergeometric test, p < 10^-3^).
-We do not find any enrichment among the least variable genes (SI table 2).

 Among the least variable genes, we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (SI fig. 2 B); accordingly, we also find a 2.0-fold enrichment in previously characterized human housekeeping genes [@Hounkpe2020-yq] (hypergeometric test, p < 10^-3^).
 The genes exhibiting the lowest variance are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10^-3^).